Blockstream/docs/liquid/node_setup.rst

 1. Shutdown your Bitcoin node first before proceeding.
    |br| |br|

-2. In order to edit Bitcoin's configuration file (bitcoin.conf) you can use the process in the :ref:`Configuring Liquid <quickstart_configuring>` to locate and edit config files for your given operating system, **remembering to replace the references to liquid with bitcoin**.
+2. In order to edit Bitcoin's configuration file (bitcoin.conf) you can use the process in the :ref:`Configuring Liquid <quickstart_configuring>` to locate and edit config files for your given operating system, **remembering to replace the references to elements with bitcoin**.
 Use the following paths to locate and open the bitcoin.conf file, depending on your operating system:

    Linux: ``~/.bitcoin/``